AmirRezaFarokhy/AmirRezaFarokhy/README.md

 if output.exist:
     print(f"Hi.
 We found your problem and here is the solution {output.solutions}.") 😏
 else:
-    print("We will contact you after the solution...") 😉used to want to be a lawyer but then I realised how hard they work!
+    print("We will contact you after the solution...") 😉
-How's Boston?
-Are you used to the cold wea
 ```

 # 🔭 Expertise